guegueng/futureDocs/installation.markdown

 ```

 ** Congratulations **
 You should now be able to connect and login to the application using the Administrator credential for your initial consortium!
+You can now create users, institutions, and providers through the [web interface](overview.markdown).

 ### Step 10: Define Harvesting Schedule (Optional)
 Automated harvesting for CC-Plus is defined using the schedule defined in `app/Console/Kernel.php` (which we created in [Step 4, above](#step-4-install-the-application)).
 The initial file is configured to automate harvesting for a single consortium using two queue handler processes (workers) which are scheduled to run every ten minutes.
 This means that at least one of the workers will wake and check for recently queued jobs every 10-minutes.
 An example file for a two-consortium configuration is also included, named: `Kernel.php.example-multiple`.